jamesgarriss/onering/README.md

 A hero is a character who has abandoned their day-to-day activities in order to become an adventurer.
 To create a hero:

 1. Chose a [culture](cultures.md).
-  2. Record the cultural blessing.
+    a.
+Record the cultural blessing.
-  3. Record the skill list.
+    b.
+Record the skill list.
   4. Select two specialities
   5. Choose a background.
   6. Record the basic attributes.